Operational Telecommunications Equipment, Infrastructure and Services Scheme

 If a Standing Offer arrangement is already in place, continue to use the old General Order Form until you transition to the new Standing Offer Deed terms.

-If the Standing Offer is nearing expiry, you may wish to discuss your requirements further with Scheme Management by emailing SCM0053@customerservice.nsw.gov.au.
+If the Standing Offer is nearing expiry, you can send an email to discuss your requirements further with Scheme Management: SCM0053@customerservice.nsw.gov.au

 If suppliers are approved for the Advanced Supplier List, there is no added value applying for the Base Supplier List, including assessment for each capability group.